-- those who work at a job where loud industrial equipment operates for long periods of time
+- work at a job where loud industrial equipment operates for long periods of time

-- those who live or work where other high-decibel sounds continue for long periods of time
+- live or work where other high-decibel sounds continue for long periods of time

-- individuals who frequently attend music concerts and other events with high-decibel music
+- frequently attend music concerts and other events with high-decibel music

-- people who experience gun reports or other extremely loud sounds without proper equipment, such as earplugs
+- encounter extremely loud sounds without proper equipment, such as earplugs

-In terms of specific risks, those exposed to over 85 decibels of sound continually are at a higher risk for acoustic trauma.
-Your doctor may provide an estimate of the decibel range of normal daily sounds, such as an estimate of around 90 decibels for a small engine, in order to help you assess whether the sounds that you encounter put you at a higher risk for acoustic trauma and hearing loss.
+People exposed to over 85 decibels of sound continually are at an increased risk for acoustic trauma.
+Your doctor may provide an estimate of the decibel range of normal daily sounds, like an estimate of around 90 decibels for a small engine.
+They’ll do this to help you assess whether the sounds that you encounter put you at a higher risk for acoustic trauma and hearing loss.

 The main symptom of acoustic trauma is hearing loss.
-Experts point out that, in many cases, patients first begin to experience difficulty hearing high-frequency sounds.
-Trouble with sounds at lower frequencies may occur later.
-Doctors may test response to different frequencies of sound to assess the extent of acoustic trauma.
+Experts point out that people first begin to have difficulty hearing high-frequency sounds in many cases.
+Difficulty hearing sounds at lower frequencies may occur later.
+Your doctor may test your response to different frequencies of sound to assess the extent of acoustic trauma.

-To diagnose acoustic trauma, your doctor will ask you what kind of noises you have been exposed to during different times of your life to help make a diagnosis.
+Your doctor will ask you what kind of noises you’ve been exposed to during different times of your life to help make a diagnosis.
 Your doctor may also use something called audiometry to detect signs of acoustic trauma.
-This kind of test involves providing sounds of various loudness and different tones in order to more carefully assess what the patient can and can’t hear.
+This test involves providing sounds of varying loudness and different tones to more carefully assess what you can and can’t hear.

 Technical Hearing Assistance

-While hearing loss can be treated, it cannot be cured.
+Hearing loss can be treated, but it cannot be cured.
 Your doctor may recommend technological assistance for your hearing loss condition, such as a hearing aid.
 New types of hearing aids called cochlear implants may also be available to help you deal with hearing loss from acoustic trauma.

 Your doctor will most likely recommend using earplugs and other kinds of devices to protect your hearing.
-These items are part of the PPE (personal protective equipment) that employers should offer to people when they’re in a workplace scenario.
+These items are part of the personal protective equipment (PPE) that employers should offer to people when they’re in a workplace scenario.

-In some cases, oral steroid medications may be prescribed to help with acoustic trauma.
-However, if you are experiencing hearing loss, your doctor will stress protection of the ear in order to prevent the problem from getting worse.
+Your doctor may prescribe oral steroid medications to help with acoustic trauma in some cases.
+However, if you’re experiencing hearing loss, your doctor will stress protection of the ear to prevent the problem from getting worse.